abeer282/kontent-sample-app-vue/README.md

 You can use, for example, [surge](http://surge.sh/) to deploy your app live.
 Check out the step-by-step guide on our [blog](https://kontent.ai/blog/3-steps-to-rapidly-deploy-headless-single-page-app).

 ![Analytics](https://kentico-ga-beacon.azurewebsites.net/api/UA-69014260-4/Kentico/kontent-sample-app-vue?pixel)

+## E2E Testing

+1- Navigate to the e2e folder in the root folder of the app in the command line.
+2- Type: `npm install cypress --save-dev` to install cypress.
+3- Make sure the app is running (according to the instructions in "Application setup" section above).
+4- Type: `node_modules\.bin\cypress open` to open the test runner.
+(You might need administrator privileges when running this command if your OS prevents running scripts)
+5- Click `Run all specs` to run all tests or click on specific test to run it.